smurphos/nemo_actions_and_cinnamon_scripts/README.md

 Install other dependencies used by the actions

-`apt install zenity xdotool wmctrl gprename mediainfo-gui shellcheck searchmonkey tree`
+`apt install zenity xdotool wmctrl gprename mediainfo-gui shellcheck searchmonkey tree imagemagick`

+Either `apt install xplayer` or `apt install ffmpeg ffmpegthumbnailer`

 Open Nemo > Preferences > Plugins and review any actions you wish to disable.